openstack/heat/doc/source/template_guide/software_deployment.rst

 configured config-drive or from the `Metadata service`_.

-How this user-data is consumed depends on the image being booted, but the most commonly used tool for default cloud images is Cloud-init_.
+How this user-data is consumed depends on the image being booted, but the most commonly used tool for default cloud images is cloud-init_.

-Whether the image is using Cloud-init_ or not, it should be possible to specify a shell script in the ``user_data`` property and have it be executed by the server during boot:
+Whether the image is using cloud-init_ or not, it should be possible to specify a shell script in the ``user_data`` property and have it be executed by the server during boot: